cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 New database tables will need to be created to store `Secrets` and `Secret Bindings` and CRUD APIs will need to be created for these resources.
 We will also need an API to support viewing a `Secret`'s value.

 ### BBS changes
-BBS was recently updated to support `ServiceBindingFiles` as part of RFC 0030. `Secrets` will need either an analogous field (`SecretBindingFiles`?) or we should generalize this to be arbitrary files.
+BBS was recently updated to support `ServiceBindingFiles` as part of RFC 0030.
+A `Secret`'s value may result in one or more files being created in the `tmpfs` mounted directory defined by the `MountPath` parameter.

 ```
 action := &models.RunAction{